Historic Sites of Manitoba: Barrows Junction School No. 2296 / Barrows Junction School (Barrows, Northern Manitoba)

 Principals | Vice-Principals | Teachers | Photos & Coordinates | Sources

-The Barrows Junction School District was established formally in August 1939 and a one-room schoolhouse was located at SE34-44-28 West of the Prime Meridian in the community of Barrows in northern Manitoba.
+The Barrows Junction School District was established formally in August 1939 and a one-room schoolhouse located at SE 34-44-28 West of the Prime Meridian within the community of Barrows in Northern Manitoba.
 Construction took place in the late months of 1939 and was completed by early January 1940.
-The district's original catchment (Sections 34, 35, and 36 within Township 44 - Range 28 West) was expanded in January 1941, adding in land from Sections 25, 26, and 27 from the same Township, along with Sections 30 and 31 from Township 44 - Range 27 West.
+The districts original catchment (Sections 34, 35, and 36 within Township 44 - Range 28 West) was expanded in January 1941, adding in additional land (Sections 25, 26, & 27) from the same Township, along with Sections 30 & 31 from Township 44 - Range 27 West.
+The district purchased a building measuring 14 feet by 24 feet for $500 from Adam Burdeny in 1952.

-In March 1959, It was designated as a remote school district and was thereby excluded from any school division.
-The designation was later withdrawn as, in April 1967, it joined the Frontier School Division.
-The original structure was later replaced by a school building on Church Street in the community, which as of 2026 remains an active school.
+Its designation in March 1959 as a remote school district, and thereby excluded from inclusion within any school division, was later withdrawn as, in April 1967, it joined the Frontier School Division.
+As of 2026, it remains an active school.

 Period